cbednarski/pharcc/readme.md

     $ chmod +x pharcc.phar
     $ sudo mv pharcc.phar /usr/local/bin/pharcc

-You can also install using composer.
+You can also install using composer if you want to embed it in your project, or clone the repo and run it from source.

 ### Usage